flutter/website/src/development/accessibility-and-localization/internationalization.md

   );
 }
 ```
-Upon hot-reloading, you will observe that the `CalendarDatePicker` widget is rendered in the Spanish language.
+Hot reload the app and observe that the `CalendarDatePicker` widget re-renders in Spanish.

 <a name="adding-localized-messages"></a>
 ### Adding your own localized messages